 The section is dedicated to my quest to get my Logitech Precision Gamepad working, in DOS.
 Hopefully this information will be useful in helping someone else with one of their projects.

-I started this project, for four reasons:
+I started this project, back in 2008, for four reasons:

 - PC Gameport-based gamepads are a dying breed.

 - The PC Gameport, itself, was a dying breed, even back in mid 2000's.

 - The PC Gameport was never that good to begin with.

 - The Gravis Gamepad Pro has been discontined.
 While the Logitech Precision Gamepad is a suitable replacement, it's only available in USB.

 While DOS has no built-in USB stack, there are few hardware devices that has one built-in.
 After trying three different hardware devices, and two different software TSRs I finally had something that was mostly-working.
 Therein lies the problem: I was depending on having a working game controller to control my Car-Computer's music player.
 I never knew if the controller was going to work, and half the time it didn't.

 In the summer of 2018, I found a hardware-based USB host controller that I hadn't tried before.
 It's made by Hobbytronics, over in the UK.
 Their USB host controller board can receive input from a gamepad then output the results to a serial port.
 By dealing all of the low-level USB communication it makes it a lot earier for people to interface USB devices in their microntroller programs.